-Associate Professors Winemiller and Ochoa-Winemiller
+Associate Professor Winemiller Assistant Professor Johnson

 - 6200.
 Urban Geography (3).
 An intensive study of the location, character and growth of urban centers, with special attention to their interior patterns of land use and cultural development.
 May be taught concurrently with GEOG 4200. - 6340.
 Cartography with Lab (3).
 This course is an introduction to mapping sciences and arts.
-Topics covered include the basics of mapping (scale, spatial reference systems and projections), data acquisition and organization, key techniques for thematic mapping and the principles of cartographic abstraction and design.
+Topics covered include the basics of mapping (scale, spatial reference systems and projections), data acquisition and organization, key techniques for thematic mapping and the principles of cartographic abstraction and design. - 6350.

-6350.
 Introduction to Geographic Information Systems with Lab (3).
-GIS history and theory, spatial concepts, research design, computer cartography, data collection and entry, information, storage, relational database design, digitizing, raster/vector operations, overlay operations, map making, attribute queries, spatial queries and GIS output.
+GIS history and theory, spatial concepts, research design, computer cartography, data collection and entry, information, storage, relational database design, digitizing, raster/vector operations, overlay operations, map making, attribute queries, spatial queries and GIS output. - 6450.

-6450.
 Advanced Geographic Information Systems with Lab (3).
 Pr., GEOG 6350.
-Geographic information systems and science history and theory, advanced spatial concepts, research and relational database design, raster operations and analyses, GPS and GIS, remote sensing concepts, overlay operations, spatial statistics and predictive modeling, advanced topological analysis and GIS output.
+Geographic information systems and science history and theory, advanced spatial concepts, research and relational database design, raster operations and analyses, GPS and GIS, remote sensing concepts, overlay operations, spatial statistics and predictive modeling, advanced topological analysis and GIS output. - 6455.
+GIS and Urban Studies with Lab (3).
+Pr., GEOG 6340, GEOG 6350, and GEOG 6450.
+A course in GIS applications in urban and community management, economic development, education, elections, districting, housing and property evaluation, transit and transportation, land use and sustainability, crime analysis, emergency management, public works, utilities, and growth modeling. - 6460.

-6460.
 Remote Sensing and GPS Applications in Geographic Information Systems with Lab (3).
 Pr., GEOG 6340, GEOG 6350 and GEOG 6450.
 This couse is an introduction to remote sensing technology.
-Lectures and lab exercises cover the basic theoretical and technical aspects of various remote sensing platforms and their intgration with GPS and GIS to facilitate accurate characterization of the Earth's physical and human environment.
+Lectures and lab exercises cover the basic theoretical and technical aspects of various remote sensing platforms and their integration with GPS and GIS to facilitate accurate characterization of the Earth's physical and human environment. - 6470.
+3D and Raster Surfaces in Geographic Information Systems with Lab (3).
+Pr.
+GEOG 6340, GEOG 6350, and GEOG 6450.
+The methods, theory, and applications employed to develop 3D objects in the GIS environment.
+This course covers raster conversion of vector data, grid surface, terrain and hydrological modeling, statistical surfaces, view-shed analyses, distance and density surfaces, and 3D or 4D visualization.
+Prerequisite GEOG 6340, GEOG 6350, GEOG 6450.

-6972.
+- 6480.
+Advanced GIS Database Framework Design and Map Object Management. with Lab (3).
+Pr.
+GEOG 6340, GEOG 6350, and GEOG 6450.
+Course covers advanced operations in database framework design, data creation, and management, topological editing, automated scripts, workflow optimization, and symbolization. - 6972.
 Special Topics in Geography (1-3).
 Pr., permission of instructor.
 An intensive examination of selected topics from a geographical perspective.
 Topics announced prior to the beginning of each semester.
-May be repeated for a maximum of 6 hours credit.
+May be repeated for a maximum of 6 hours credit. - 6990.

-6990.
 Applied Research in Geographic Information Science and Systems with Lab (3).
 Pr., GEOG 6340, GEOG 6350, GEOG 6450 and GEOG 6460.
-This is the captstone course for students seeking certification in GIS.
+This is the capstone course for students seeking certification in GIS.
 The course provides an opportunity for students to demonstrate knowledge derived from four basic courses in GIS.
-Under faculty supervision, students design and carry out a major research project that invorporates topics relating to the history, philosophy and science of spatial analysis.
+Under faculty supervision, students design and carry out a major research project that incorporates topics relating to the history, philosophy and science of spatial analysis.